sabbirOG/sabbirOG/README.md

 ## 👨‍💻 About Me

-I'm a **product-minded developer** interested in the intersection of **technology, AI, software, and real-world problem solving**.
+I'm **Sabbir Ahmed**, a product-minded developer interested in the intersection of **technology, AI, software, and real-world problem solving**.

-I enjoy taking ideas through the complete journey:
+I enjoy taking ideas from:

 <div align="center">